qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/exercises/data-scenarios/04-raster-needs-reformatting/README.md

 The projection information is given as "Well Known Text" (WKT) in the provided `datafile.prj` file.

-Given this information, create a GeoTiff file that can be loaded into QGIS and viewed alongside other data in QGreenland.
+Given this information, create a GeoTIFF file that can be loaded into QGIS and viewed alongside other data in QGreenland.